 I have been told that helping parents come up with teacher gifts is one of my superpowers (because I, like Johnny Cash, walk the line since I am both teacher and parent) and as I noticed the questions coming in this holiday season, I decided to take a break from the usual blog post to give you a list of my faves.
 I know parents want to give teacher gifts that they will love and actually use so put down that mug (we love you, but no more mugs) and get reading!Read More

 Yes, there is a way to do it...trust me.
 As a teacher and a parent, parent-teacher conferences can be fruitful and yield an amazing opportunity to acquire information about your child’s education OR they can be a waste of time.
-It’s really a question of how you handle it.Read More
+Parents, it’s really on you.Read More

 Kelly McElwain is a powerhouse of personality, grace, and kindness.
 She is very goal-driven and her method works!
 It has helped her create her own business, rock and win fitness competitions, raise a kind boy, and maintain a humble, sane, aligned sense of self.
 Her goals are dreams she has made a reality and I am honored to call her my friend.Read More